Pandelov/msds510/README.md

 # msds510
 My repository for DSC 510
-DSC 510 Final Project which combines the following assignments through the semester:
+Final Project which combines the following assignments through the semester:
 - String and Collection types
 - Statements and Syntax
 - Functions